 The PKI framework ensures data end to end security across all communication channels, enforcing the same standards

-The alignment of offline wallets with the operational capabilities of standard e-wallets presents a transformative approach to initiating payments.
-By leveraging security, convenience, and accessibility, offline wallets can provide essential functionalities for users, mirroring the reliability of online payment methods.
+The generalization of offline wallets with the operational capabilities of standard Real-Time Payment eWallets presents a transformative approach to initiating payments.
+By leveraging the e-Wallets convenience, and accessibility, offline wallets can provide essential functionalities for users, mirroring the reliability of online payment methods.

+Crunchfish technology enable client applications to be trusted offline as well as implementing or improving authentication security for online payments using Crunchfish’s patented offline payment solution with online settlement and patent-pending Trusted Application Protocol (TAP).
 In a world where connectivity is not always guaranteed, offline wallets stand to bridge the gap, enabling users to engage in digital transactions smoothly, irrespective of their location or connectivity status.
-This evolution not only broadens the reach of digital payments but also fortifies financial inclusion on a global scale.
+This evolution not only broadens the reach of digital payments, but also fortifies financial inclusion on a global scale.

 Offline terminals are the receiving component, an integral part of the payment rail infrastructure provided by the payment networks.
 They act as universal receivers of offline payments, ensuring that merchants, payees, and the backend across the ecosystem, can seamlessly verify and accept offline transactions regardless of the type of offline wallet used by the payer.